acharkq/MolCA/README.md

 ## Requirements

-You can create the environment for MolCA running the following command in order:
+You can create the environment for MolCA by running the following command in order:

 * conda create -n molca python=3.8
 * conda activate molca